 - Equip residents with the life skills and the ability to permanently avoid destructive behaviors.

 - Identify goals at 30, 60 and 90 days, and by 90 days, start working on aftercare goals with an approximate six-month timeline in mind.
+The program is designed to last approximately six months and culminate with graduation from the program; however, length of stay may vary due to individual needs and situations.

 - Provide accountability to residents while they are in the program.